Vaping Lawsuits Explained

 Nicotine Addiction Lawsuits

 Nicotine addiction lawsuits have been filed against major vape companies like JUUL.
-Those who are suing claim that vape companies marketed their products toward teenagers, putting them in danger of addiction.
+Those suing claim that vape companies marketed their products toward teenagers, putting them in danger of addiction.

 In teenagers, nicotine addiction can cause: